plebbit/roadmap/README.md

   - [ ] followAuthor
   - [ ] limitAddress
 - [ ] Round robin multiple pubsub providers and IPFS gateways
+- [ ] Define all types
+- [ ] Remove all typescript any and @ts-ignore

 ## Misc

+- [ ] PLEB DAO vote for curated NFT collection on AVAX
+- [ ] PLEB DAO vote for curated multisubs on AVAX
 - [ ] Moderator log (a `Page` of CommentEdit publications available both on `Subplebbit.posts` and `Comment.replies`)
 - [ ] Vote log (a `Page` of CommentEdit publications available both on `Subplebbit.posts` and `Comment.replies`)
 - [ ] Event/Meetup post type (to compete with Facebook and Meetup.com events)